Getting Started with Kavi Software

 See Also authorize charge, delayed capture.

-A digest subscriber receives email sent to the mailing list in batches: many messages rolled into one.
+A Digest Subscriber receives email sent to the mailing list in batches: many messages rolled into one.
 By default, a digest subscriber receives email after 30 messages, 48 hours, or 64 kilobytes of message body text have accumulated since the last digest.
-Digest subscription is an alternative to regular subscription, where users will receive every email sent to the list individually as it comes in.
-Users have the ability to select from these two options when managing their subscriptions.
+Digest subscription is an alternative to regular subscription.
+If the digest feature is enabled, list users can select either of these two options when subscribing.

 See Also moderator, poster, Poster List, regular subscriber.